-Lake Afton was a 1.9 mile park course that used the roads of Lake Afton Park, Goddard, KS, approximately 25 miles west of Wichita.
+Lake Afton is a 1.9 mile park course that uses the roads of Lake Afton Park, Goddard, KS, approximately 25 miles west of Wichita.
 It was used by SCCA from 1964 to 1991.
 Although it no longer hosts sports-car racing, kart racing still takes place on the track.

 From the mid 1960s through the 1980s, the Lake Afton Grand Prix National Races, held in August of each year, were a popular fixture on the Midwest Division SCCA calendar.
 Safety barriers consisted initially of hay bales and, later, hundreds of water-filled, 55-gallon drums and tire walls, which had to be set up and taken down each year.
 Increasing safety and insurance concerns, and the sheer labor of setting up and taking down the barriers (each of which took 4 to 6 weekends' work by the members of the local SCCA Regions), led to its demise as a sports car track.

 3/10/2020: The OpenHistoricalMap server is currently having technical issues with updates of new data.
 If you do not see any historical data on the OHM layer or any overlays, this is probably why.
 The server maintainers are aware of the issue and working on it.

 Click on the "more at Dark Sky" link for more detailed weather information.

 You may also wish to try using the Yahoo!
 Search as it may produce current news items.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 2.5 License.